Sneaky Sasquatch: Development

-The game was created by RAC7 Games, a two-person team in Vancouver, Canada.
+The game was created by Canadian indie studio RAC7, a two-person team in Vancouver, Canada.
 Among their previous titles were Splitter Critters which won iPhone Game of the Year and Apple Design Awards in 2017.

-The setting of the game is based on developers’ native British Columbia, specifically Squamish in early 1990s.
+The setting of the game is based on the developers’ native British Columbia, specifically Squamish in the early 1990s.

-The game's prototype, Starvin’ Sasquatch, was developed in 2015 for Ludum Dare 33 competition themed 'You Are the Monster'.
-It was a simple game about a Sasquatch stealing food from campers.
+The game's prototype, Starvin’ Sasquatch, was developed in 2015 for Ludum Dare 33 under the theme 'You Are the Monster'.
+The prototype retains the game's basic plot.
 The development continued after that competition, but they did not expect it to sell well on mobile, and put it on hold.
-After several years of inactivity, the game was expanded to be pitched for Apple Arcade, which allowed the developers not to worry about monetization techniques, together with another title Spek.
-The goal was to add the silliest activities to imagine a Sasquatch doing, so the ability to drive and race cars and to golf were added, followed by others.
+After several years of inactivity, the game was expanded to be pitched for Apple Arcade, which allowed the developers not to worry about its monetization on the App Store.
+It was developed and released as a launch title for Apple Arcade alongside Spek.

+Features like driving and minigames such as car racing and golfing were added to enhance the absurd nature of the sasquatch's participation in human activities.
 The main gameplay and the mini-games were influenced by a range of games such as Metal Gear Solid and Microsoft Golf 2.0.
 Developers mentioned that they are in the process of adding every type of game they ever wanted to make as a mini-game into Sneaky Sasquatch.
+The game has received various content updates, the most recent of which occurred in October 2025.
+Due to the game's success, Apple Inc. acquired RAC7 in May 2025 as its first acquisition of a video game developer.

 Reception

 Sneaky Sasquatch ended 2020 as Apple Arcade's number 1 game in the United States, and number 5 in Canada, and has been recommended as a child friendly game by reviewers.

 The game was awarded Apple Arcade Game of the Year in 2020.
-Part of the game's success has been attributed to players, particularly children, longing for outdoor activities during COVID-19 lockdowns, and surprising amount of content behind what looks like a simple kids’ game.
+Part of the game's success has been attributed to players, particularly children, longing for outdoor activities during COVID-19 lockdowns, and a surprising amount of content behind what looks like a simple kids' game.
 Developers noticed that young child players enjoy even the simplest activities like eating and sleeping, and more hardcore gamers find full completion of the game a decent challenge.